-As the Green Power Workshops identified, education should be an integral part of a national strategy on renewable energy.7 I would also argue that a national policy on education would make such work much easier and more effective.
+As the Green Power Workshops identified, education should be an integral part of a national strategy on renewable energy (Tampier, 2004, 97).
+I would also argue that a national policy on education would make such work much easier and more effective.

 However, it is the necessity of the holistic view that is most crucial.
 We must all work together to support each other.
 In this holistic view, conservation must play a major role, without question, and needs to be treated as a renewable energy all on its own.
 Thus, changing our lifestyles and attitudes becomes a major part of what we must do; self-education is as important as formal education.
-The more we do, the better our quality of life becomes!
+The more we do, the better our quality of life becomes.
+Remember: "Conservation is the single largest source of energy."
+We have the power to turn it off!!